What is a VPN, and How Does It Work?

 What is a VPN?

-A VPN, or virtual private network, is a security tool that protects you by masking your IP address and encrypting your data.
+A virtual private network or VPN is an effective security tool that masks your real IP address and gives you a new one, encrypts your data with a secure tunnel.
 It provides excellent privacy value to users and works as a secret tunnel, shielding your data and messages when they are going through the public network.

 How does a VPN work?